"Look at this old man": Ghanaians fire back as Boniface mocks their Jollof

 “Look at This Old Man”: Ghanaians React As Boniface Labels Their Jollof As ‘Sacrifice’

-The Super Eagles are set to face the Black Stars in the much-anticipated 'Jollof Derby' at the Unity Cup tournament in London.
+- The Super Eagles will face the Black Stars in the much-anticipated 'Jollof Derby' at the Unity Cup tournament in London.

 Speaking during a fan Q&A for Bayer 04 Leverkusen, the Akure-born forward confidently declared that no other Jollof in Africa matches the Nigerian version, a claim he says was even confirmed by a friend.